-Four-time Big Ten and two-time NWCA Coach of the Year Tom Brands completed his 14th season as head wrestling coach at the University of Iowa in 2019-20.
+Four-time Big Ten and two-time NWCA Coach of the Year Tom Brands is in his 15th season as head wrestling coach at the University of Iowa in 2019-20.
 A 1996 Olympic gold medalist and member of wrestling’s Hall of Fame, Brands is only the eighth wrestling coach at the University of Iowa.
 The former Hawkeye wrestler was a four-time All-American and three-time national champion (1989-92) at Iowa.
 He has a 231-23-1 (.908) overall and 108-10 (.915) Big Ten coaching record at Iowa.
 He has a 248-43-1 (.851) career mark.

 In 14 seasons as Iowa’s head coach, Brands has led the Hawkeyes to three NCAA and five Big Ten team titles, crowning 12 NCAA champions, 19 Big Ten champions and 82 All-Americans.
 Iowa has had 129 Academic All-Big Ten recipients, including a school-record 17 in 2019-20.
 The Hawkeyes have qualified 128 wrestlers for the NCAA Championships in the last 14 years, sending the entire 10-man lineup in 2010, 2014, 2015, and 2020.
 Iowa has won or shared the Big Ten regular season title 10 times in Brands’ 14 seasons.